stuartpb/git-slum/README.md

 ```

 also: using this with rebase to make your commit messages only as bad as they would have been via GitHub instead of "asdf stuff"

+## TODO: get this integrated into Git as an option to `git status` and/or describe or log or whatever

+the `--slum` option stands for Single Line Update Message, and describes the status in a single line.